msiemens/tinydb/README.rst

 TinyDB |Build Status|
 ======================

-``TinyDB`` is a tiny, document oriented database optimized for your happiness :) It's written in pure Python and has no external requirements. ``TinyDB`` is:
+``TinyDB`` is a tiny, document oriented database optimized for your happiness :) It's written in pure Python and has no external requirements.
+The target are small apps that would be blown away by a SQL-DB or an external database server.
+ ``TinyDB`` is:

 - **tiny**: The current source code has 800 lines of code (+ 500 lines tests) what makes about 100 KB.
 For comparison: Buzhug_ has about 2000 lines of code (w/o tests), CodernityDB_ has about 8000 lines of code (w/o tests).
 - **document oriented**: Like `MongoDB <http://mongodb.org/>`_, you can store any document (represented as ``dict``) in ``TinyDB``.